Meet Our Editorial Staff

 Series: Islamic Civilization and Muslim Networks (Carl W. Ernst and Bruce B. Lawrence, editors); Envisioning Cuba (Louis A. Perez Jr., editor); Latin America in Translation/en Traducción/em Traduçao.
 Visit our series page for more information about our series.

 Click here to listen to an audio interview in which Elaine talks about her program in foodways.

 I acquire recent and contemporary history, African American studies, and current affairs.
 I'm also interested in political history, environmental history, military history, and southern studies.
 Particularly exciting to me are histories that contextualize pressing issues and global hotspots, telling the backstory behind the trends that promise to determine tomorrow's headlines.
 I am eager to publish work that straddles the line between the academy and trade—smart books with the potential to strike a chord with larger audiences.
 I graduated from UNC-Chapel Hill with a B.A. in English and Creative Writing and, before joining the press in 2013, I acquired and edited serious trade nonfiction works of politics, history, and journalism for PublicAffairs, Basic Books, and Basic Civitas in New York.

-I assist Elaine Maisner and Joseph Parsons and am happy to answer any questions you may have about their list areas, as well as any general editorial questions.
-I received my B.A. in Journalism from the University of North Carolina in 2011.
+I assist Elaine Maisner and am happy to answer any questions you may have about her list areas, as well as any general editorial questions.
+I received my B.A. in History from Duke University in 2016.